x

 Directions

-1. Combine flour, oatmeal and salt in a large bowl.
-Dig a well, add oil and water, mix and form a ball.
+1. Combine flour, oatmeal, and salt in a large bowl.
+Dig a well, add oil and water, mix, and form a ball.
 Add water if necessary.
-Let the dough rest for a half hour.
-Meanwhile preheat your oven to 390°F (200°F).
+Let the dough rest for half an hour.
+Meanwhile, preheat your oven to 390°F (200°F).

 2. Spread the dough very thinly on parchment paper and transfer on a baking sheet.

 3. Pre-cut squares or diamonds by drawing lines on the dough with the back of a knife blade.
-Don’t press too much, you just want the dough breaks by itself after baking.
+Don’t press too hard; you just want the dough to break on its own after baking.

 4. Bake for 20-30 minutes at 390°F (200°C).
 Crackers are done when golden brown.